-The 2021 Camino Rojo Report summarizes exploration efforts by Orla through to January 11, 2021.
+The 2021 Camino Rojo Report summarizes exploration efforts by Orla through to January 11, 2021, the date of the 2021 Camino Rojo Report.
 See "Production, Outlook, and Future Plans" below for information on exploration activities subsequent to January 11, 2021.